clause-bielefeld/clause-bielefeld.github.io/research.md

 # Resources

 * Code and data on colour classification in Visual Genome: [github](https://github.com/clause-bielefeld/colour-term-grounding)
-* ManyNames: a dataset for object naming in real-world images [github](https://github.com/amore-upf/manynames)
+* ManyNames: We were very happy to collaborate with the [AMORE](https://www.upf.edu/web/amore) group for the collection of this dataset for object naming in real-world images [github](https://github.com/amore-upf/manynames)

 <!--
 ### Image2Latex: Transferring Images into LaTex Code using Deep Learning Methods